Indian Polity / Union Executive

 The powers and functions of President of India include Executive, Legislative, Judicial, Military, Financial, Diplomatic as well as

 Executive Powers of President of India

 According to Article 53, President is the head of the Union Executive.
 So, he exercises all the powers of the Executive.
 As head of the

 Legislative Powers of President of India

+the Parliament.
 President prorogues the Parliament.

-President of India can convey or send opinions and messages to the Houses on a bill or on the nature of proceedings.
+- President of India can convey or send opinions and messages to the Houses on a bill or on the nature of proceedings.

-A Bill becomes an Act only after getting the assent of the President of India.
+- A Bill becomes an Act only after getting the assent of the President of India.

 - President dissolves the Lok Sabha on the recommendation of Council of Ministers.

 - President nominates not more than two Anglo-Indians to Lok Sabha and 12 members to Rajya Sabha.

 The Ordinance thus promulgated by President, must be approved within 6 weeks after the Parliament reassembles.
-Once it is approved by the Parliament, it
+So, the maximum

 He can repeal the Ordinance at any time.
 It is a non-discretionary power of the President.
 He has to act according to the decision of the

 - President of India causes reports of CAG, UPSC, Finance Commission, SC Commission, ST Commission to be laid before the Parliament.